- What will be the decision making or authority of the job position intended to occupy?

 - the message have to reminding teams or staff members of objectives.

-The message would need to effectively overcome semantic or psychological barriers that may occur during interactions and maintain mutual understanding and trust.
+The message would need to effectively overcome semantic or psychological barriers that may occur during interactions and maintain mutual understanding and trust. - Obtaining objective information.
+Management.
+It encourages decision making and conflict resolution that is fair.
+Fairness is reached through various techniques:

 - asking probing questions